-ESG factors have evolved over the past few years and have now become a critical focus for businesses, investors, NGO's, governments, stakeholders, financial services, lenders, insurers and consumers.
+ESG has evolved over the past few years and has now become a critical focus for businesses, investors, NGOs, governments, stakeholders, consumers, lenders, insurers and consumers.
 Expectations of businesses in this dynamic landscape have never been higher.
-The effects and impacts is in their brand, strategy, reporting, human capital management, operations, risk management and long term value.

 The potential impact is vast, affecting a number of areas including strategy, reporting, human capital management, operations, risk management and long-term value.
 While the companies that choose to work with you may take into account your business' ESG performance, there are increasingly other factors to consider.

 The rise in benchmarks and indices that track a company's performance on ESG metrics means that the publication of 'warm and fuzzy' sounding pronouncements is no longer enough.
 ESG has moved from the domain of a PR and Communications team to become a board-level concern.
 ESG issues present a series of governance risks in relation to reputation, regulating compliance, investment and sales.

 However, alongside managing such risks and requirements, there are many opportunities around sustainability and ESG.
 Those that are forward thinking in this area are likely to thrive in the 'new normal'.

 ESG risks are increasingly becoming a focus for shareholders, with decisions built on data and planning that considers long-term risk assessments and investment strategies.
 Institutional investors are likely to ask questions about a range of different areas that can destroy or create value for businesses, from how well they can defend themselves against cyber security attacks to whether senior leadership has diverse backgrounds.

 Companies that can demonstrate that they are managing these risks and meeting these standards are better equipped to sustain their operational and financial performance, and ultimately their value for socially responsible investments.